YouTube Shortsvideo clippingAI video editingcontent repurposing

 When to Use It

 Manual clipping gives you full creative control but takes 4 to 8 hours for a 60-minute source video producing 5 clips.
-For spoken content where the goal is extracting highlights, AI clipping is significantly faster.
+For spoken content where the goal is simply extracting highlights, AI clipping is significantly faster.

 YouTube Clips Feature vs. YouTube Shorts: What Is the Difference?